Last Updated on 14 June 2024 by Cycloscope

 budget Garmin GPS device for bikepacking

-The Edge 540, accompanied by its solar variant, emerge as the younger siblings in Garmin’s Edge lineup, and steps in as the latest additions, addressing key aspects that demanded enhancement on its predecessor, the Edge 530 (still available at a very affordable price).
+The Edge 540, accompanied by its solar variant, emerges as the younger sibling in Garmin’s Edge lineup, and steps in as the latest additions, addressing key aspects that demanded enhancement on its predecessor, the Edge 530 (still available at a very affordable price).

 An impressive boost of 6 hours in battery life sets the Edge 540 apart, totaling a substantial 26 hours.
 The solar version takes it up another notch, extending continuous functionality by an extra 6 hours (reaching up to 32 hours under optimal conditions).